John Sebastian (The Lovin’ Spoonful)–‘Younger Generation’

 “…and I sure am glad I got a chance to say a word about the music and the mothers in Nashville.”

-John’s father was a virtuoso harmonicist, who once upon a time made an album “John Sebastian Plays John Sebastian Bach”.
+Daddy John Sebastion Senior was a virtuoso harmonicist, who once upon a time made an album “John Sebastian Plays Bach”.
 Junior’s godmother was Ethel Mertz of “I Love Lucy”.
 Leadbelly and Mississippi John Hurt were neighbors.
 He started out as a studio harmonica player in the Jug Band scene, met Montreal guitarist Zalman Yanovsky, and formed an electric rock-and-roll band (Zal: “I became a convert to Reddy Kilowatt because it’s loud, and people dance to it, and it’s loud.”)

-The Spoonful recorded a mere four full studio albums and one soundtrack (exactly the same output of original material as Simon and Garfunkel, except that the Spoonful’s soundtrack had four new songs, whereas “The Graduate” only had one).
+The Spoonful recorded a mere four full studio albums and one soundtrack (exactly the same output as Simon and Garfunkel, except that the Spoonful’s soundtrack had four new songs, whereas “The Graduate” had only one).
 Sebastian wrote virtually all the songs.
 Their first hit was ‘Do You Believe In Magic’, a paean to a whole new mindset to which the older folks were wholly oblivious (‘It’s like trying to tell a stranger about rock and roll’).
-No wonder the elders didn’t get it.
-I remember Dick Clark asking Zal a question (live) and getting an answer in Yiddish.
+No wonder the elders didn’t get it, like when Zal answered Dick Clark in Hebrew.
 Good times.

-Sebastian wrote and the Spoonful recorded a string of stunningly fine rock hits (seven straight Top 10 hits!): ‘Did You Ever Have to Make Up Your Mind’, ‘Younger Girl‘, ‘Daydream‘, ‘Rain on the Roof’, ‘Nashville Cats’, ‘Summer in the City’, the stunning ‘Six O’Clock’, the sublime ‘She is Still a Mystery’.
+Sebastian wrote and the Spoonful recorded a string of stunningly fine rock hits (seven straight Top 10 hits!): ‘Did You Ever Have to Make Up Your Mind’, ‘Younger Girl‘, ‘Daydream‘ (here live solo BBC, 1970), ‘Rain on the Roof’, ‘Nashville Cats’, ‘Summer in the City’ (SoTW 263), the stunning ‘Six O’Clock’, the sublime ‘She is Still a Mystery’.
 I could write a book about each one, and many more of their lesser-known gems.
-I’ve already told my story about ‘Girl, Beautiful Girl’ and my meeting with Francis Ford Coppolla, as well as my memories of the Woodstock festival.
+I’ve already told my story about ‘Girl, Beautiful Girl’ and my meeting with Francis Ford Coppolla (SoTW 052); my hazy memories of the Woodstock festival; and riffed on fatherhood spurred by ‘Welcome Back’ (SoTW 241).
 And I so love and admire John Sebastian’s music, both with the Spoonful and later as a solo artist, that I might just blow his horn again someday.

 I think of John Sebastian as rock’s Cole Porter.
 He has a wit and dexterity as a tunesmith/lyricist unmatched in the Sixties.
 And he was so much more than that.
-A great guitarist (recently hooking back up with David Grisman 40+ years after they played in a jug band together); a great singer (when CS&N was just forming, David Crosby said–regarding rumors that Sebastian might join–”John can sing with us any time he wants“; a great guy.
+A great guitarist; a great singer (when CS&N was just forming, David Crosby said–regarding rumors that Sebastian might join–”John can sing with us any time he wants“); a great guy.
 A sweetie.
 The ultimate tie-dyed hippie.

 On numerous occasions when I’ve been called upon to explain to people who don’t ‘get’ rock and roll just how good it can be, I’ve quoted John Sebastian’s solo song ‘Younger Generation’ from the Spoonful’s last album, “Everything Playing”.